morgenstern89/morgenstern89.github.io/about.md

 <p><strong><i> Hang on, a literature & sociology graduate will work for an IT team? </i></strong>
 <p>It was a shocking transition at that time, without ever realizing that this would later become a <strong>fateful movement</strong> in my entire career.</p>

 <p>While working in IT&D division, I have realized that information technology is a fascinating area where even I as a woman can continue grow further.
-Here I could learn learn the IT project management, SAP implementation, change management of IT organizational transformation that how the wheels are moving in phase by phase approach and the inter-dependencies between roles, deliverables and artifacts.
+Here I could learn learn the IT project management, SAP implementation, IT organizational transformation.
 However my ever-growing thirst for more tech-savvy topics was not achievable in the given set-up, therefore while maintaining the process-driven and administrative positions, privately I have invested in further development to gain IT sector knowledges and finally as of November 2021, I have decided to take a year sabbatical to actively prepare myself for reshaping my career path.</p>

 <p>Among other technical career tracks, I found <strong>Software Testing</strong> is a great fit for me as the job itself seems a representation of myself: <strong>combination of tech-driven nature and non-tech softskills and the emphasis on attention to details, understanding process driven work flow, thorough documentation and communication.</strong> Since the beginning of 2022, I have been diligently taking different courses and accessing to various inspirational resources to enlighten myself to get positioned in my desired job.  </p>